 - Select a date and theme park.
 Choose the date and the theme park that you'd like to visit.
-You'll see a calendar that shows availability (this photo is not current).
-If a date has no park availability (such as June 5), you'll see a slash through it.
+You'll see a calendar that shows availability (this photo is not current as availability changes all the time).
+If a date has no park availability left, you'll see a slash through it.
 If you have a multi-day ticket, after you confirm one day, you'll return to the previous screen and select Book Theme Park Reservation to repeat the process and make reservations for each day of your ticket.
 If you have a Park Hopper ticket, choose the theme park where you want to start your day.
+The Park Hopper availability can vary from the 1-Day availability.
 Once all of your ticket's days have been reserved, the button to book a reservation will no longer appear, leaving just the option to view existing reservations.
 To make changes, you will cancel and rebook.

 - Review and confirm your visit.
+Scroll down to confirm.
 Provide an email address (this may be auto-populated, so be sure to double-check it) to receive confirmation of your reservation and QR code.
-You'll be able to see or manage your park reservations on the top of the home page in the Disneyland app at any time.
-Be prepared to present your QR code and the associated valid ticket when you arrive at Disneyland Resort.
-(And don't worry: The QR code can also be resent if you don't receive the email).
+You'll be able to see or manage your park reservations in the Future Plans part of the Disneyland app at any time.
+(Cast members are not asking for the reservation QR code — you just need your ticket — when you enter, but it's good to have proof just in case something goes wrong.)

 Tips for Navigating the Site

 We frogs consider ourselves pretty sharp when it comes to navigating the theme parks, but Disneyland reservations are new for everyone, us included!
 We've just booked our tickets.
-We purchased multi-day tickets through Undercover Tourist, linked our tickets and then joined the waiting room and queue to make our Disneyland theme park reservations (did you ride virtual Big Thunder today?
-Us too!).
-Then, after we made our multi-day ticket reservation, we purchased some 1-Day tickets through the Disneyland site for a separate visit and booked those reservations.
-We were able to do all of this in one session, which was nice.
+We purchased multi-day tickets through Undercover Tourist, linked our tickets and then made our Disneyland theme park reservations.
 We know the process can be stressful and take a while at busy times!